tgubeli/blackjack/README.md

 Top Ten users: http://blackjack.<YOUR_OCP_WILDCARD_DNS>/dashboard.html

-## Optional: Create a business Dashboard with Kiali
+## Optional: Create a business Dashboard with Kibana
-Open Kali web console (Administration View > Monitoring > Logging) and after some calls (bets from BlackJack Frontend UI) you should see something like this:
+Open Kibana web console (Administration View > Monitoring > Logging) and after some calls (bets from BlackJack Frontend UI) you should see something like this:
 <img src="./img/kiali-dashbard.png"/>

 ## Optional: Enable Autoscalling